Tips & Notes – Basics 2

 Hindi verbs exist in the dictionary in a form known as the infinitive form.
 The structure for this form is - [Verb Root] + ना nā.
 E.g. खाना khānā (to eat), पीना pīnā (to drink), पढ़ना paṛhnā (to read), etc. The ‘verb root’ refers to the unique unchangeable part of the verb.
 It is obtained by simply removing the ना from the infinitive form (E.g. खा khā, पी pī, पढ़ paṛh).

 There are three parts of Hindi verbs:

-Gender and Number Specification Suffix: A suffix is a syllable placed at the end of a word which provides additional information about it.
-And so, after the word root, a suffix is placed which gives information about the subject’s gender (masculine or feminine (gender) and whether it's one person or multiple people (number).
+Gender and Number Specification Suffix: A suffix is simply an extra sound attached at the end of a word.
+After the verb root, a suffix is placed which tells us whether the subject is masculine or feminine (gender) and whether it's one person or multiple people (number).

 For singular pronouns in the simple present tense, these are: